Ilan Sadeh: Research and development activities

 Ilan Sadeh has had pioneering results in a few research and developments fields: "Smart camera," a long time before September 11 events, and "Homeland Security" projects, New Video compression, military applications for surveillance, seismic data processing and others.

 Sadeh has established three start up companies: Meitav, Israel (1982), Visnet (1996) and Vipeg (2000).
 He has been intensively involved in establishing and R&D of new start-up companies, establishing the infrastructure, dealing with intellectual property issues, managing all activities, raising funding, coordinating consortium in EU FP5 FP6 programs.

-However, being unable to compete with the "Fat Cat" companies, bureaucracy, civil industry and the military establishment in Israel, as well as with the European Companies that were promoting only MPEG4, Sadeh could not raise government support nor get the support of the Israeli Army, temporarily left Israel in 2006 and moved to North Macedonia in 2011.
+Citing difficulties in obtaining institutional and commercial support, Sadeh left Israel in 2006 and moved to North Macedonia in 2011.